 Pulmonary atresia (uh-TREE-zhuh) is a heart problem present at birth.
 That means it is a congenital heart defect.
 In this condition, the valve that helps move blood from the heart to the lungs doesn't form correctly.
 The valve is called the pulmonary valve.

-Instead of opening and closing to allow blood to travel from the heart to the lungs, a solid sheet of tissue forms.
-So blood can't travel by its normal route to pick up oxygen from the lungs.
+Instead of a valve that opens and closes, a solid sheet of tissue forms.
+So, blood can't travel its usual path to get oxygen from the lungs.
 Instead, some blood travels to the lungs through other natural passages within the heart and its arteries.

-- Fast breathing or shortness of breath
+- Fast breathing or shortness of breath.

 When to see a doctor

 Pulmonary atresia is most often found soon after birth.
 If your baby has symptoms of pulmonary atresia after you've left the hospital, get medical help right away.

 The cause of pulmonary atresia is not clear.
 During the first six weeks of pregnancy, the baby's heart begins to form and starts beating.
 The major blood vessels that run to and from the heart also begin to develop during this critical time.
 It's at this point in a baby's development that a congenital heart defect such as pulmonary atresia may begin to develop.